openwallet-foundation/project-proposals/projects/acapy-minimal-example.md

 # Proposed Project Governance

-Will be led by the team at Indicio and managed by me (Athan).
+Will be led by the team at Indicio and managed by Athan Massouras, a member of that team.

 # Financial Sponsorship